 Also bear in mind that if you rent the property yourself, or if it belongs to a council or housing association, then subletting may not be permitted.
 So again, seek permission first.

-Is Airbnb classed as self-employment?
+Is Airbnb classed as being self-employed?

 When the whole of a property (or a part of it) is rented out, the resultant income is classed as rental income.
 It’s easy to get confused here, because Airbnb hosts are making money as a small business/sole trader, so it does look like they’re self-employed.
 But actually, they’re not – and different tax rules apply.
-At this point, you might also find our recent article Do Buy-To-Let Landlords Pay Tax? useful.

 Do I have to pay tax on Airbnb income?